robotframework/robotframework/INSTALL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On Windows Python is not available by default, but it is easy to install.
-The recommended way to install it is using the official Windows installer available
+The recommended way to install it is using the official Windows installers available
 at http://python.org.
 For other alternatives, such as installing from the
 Microsoft Store, see the `official Python documentation`__.